6 Ways Drinking Alcohol May Affect Your Hair

 First things first, having a glass of wine here and there probably isn’t going to affect your hair.
 Excessive drinking, though, can lead to some hair loss.
 This is because drinking a considerable amount of alcohol can affect the way your body absorbs certain nutrients that are important for hair health.
 For one, alcohol can affect how your body absorbs protein, which is a necessary substance for hair, studies have shown.
 Heavy drinking can also cause the release of higher levels of cortisol—and we know all too well how stress affects our hair!

-The research surrounding hair loss and alcohol is thin, though, and is largely tangential—pointing at how alcohol doesn’t directly cause hair loss, rather how it affects your body and how that, in turn, can affect your hair.
+The research surrounding hair loss and alcohol is thin, though, and is largely tangential—pointing at how alcohol doesn’t directly cause hair loss, but rather how it affects your body and how that, in turn, can affect your hair.

 2. Can Drinking Alcohol Cause Hair Thinning?

 Similar to the way alcohol may or may not lead to hair loss, it is much the same story with hair thinning (a reduction in the diameter of individual hair strands).
 Alcohol primarily affects your skin, and research has shown that booze (especially sugary drinks) can lead to inflammation of your skin, including your scalp, thus a link between alcohol and thinning hair.
 The reason alcohol can lead to inflammation is because the sugar in alcohol can cause insulin spikes, which are actually hormonal spikes—and shifts in our hormones can affect inflammation.
-If you already deal with scalp-related issues such as inflammation you’re likely prone to alcohol causing inflammation that can damage hair follicles, which can weaken your hair and cause breakage as well as lead to some thinning.
+If you already deal with scalp-related issues such as inflammation you’re likely prone to alcohol-causing inflammation that can damage hair follicles, which can weaken your hair and cause breakage as well as lead to some thinning.

-This inflammation can also lead to scalp dryness (even more than the dehydration alcohol already causes), redness, itching and more.
+This inflammation can also lead to scalp dryness (even more than the dehydration alcohol already causes), redness, itching, and more.
 Though you can counteract some of these side effects with soothing and hydrating products, cutting back on the alcohol is the first line of defense.

 3. What Happens to Your Hair When You Stop Drinking Alcohol?